configcat/docs/website/docs/integrations/overview.md

 Integrate ConfigCat with your technology stack and leverage all the benefits of Feature flags within your workflows.

 ### Slack
-Get notified in Slack when a feature flag changes.
+Get a Slack notification when a feature flag changes.
 [Documentation](integrations/slack.md)
 ### Jira
 Manage feature flags right from your Jira board.